Immigration FAQ

 - Zimbabwe

-Other Non-citizen Students, Scholars, and Employees: Due to the complex and fluid nature of government policies, we recommend that individuals in these categories consult with a qualified immigration attorney for advice.
-We also encourage each of you to speak with your advisors and colleagues to inform them of any concerns and upcoming travel plans.
+Other Non-citizen Students, Scholars, and Employees: Tufts University recommends that all non-citizens use extreme caution or reconsider travel at this time.
+Due to the complex and fluid nature of government policies, we recommend that individuals in these categories consult with a qualified immigration attorney for advice.
+We also encourage you to speak with your advisors and colleagues to inform them of any concerns and upcoming travel plans.
+If you must travel, the University recommends that you register your itinerary through the Tufts Travel Registry.

 The University follows guidance provided by the Massachusetts Attorney General to institutions of higher education (the “Guidance”) which states that schools should develop a protocol that asks immigration officials to provide a copy of any judicial warrant or court order.
 The guidance states that “[w]ithout a court order or warrant signed by a judge, immigration officers cannot compel [a school] or their officer[s] to comply with their requests.”
 See Attorney General Guidance, Section IIA(ii).